sori424/runLLM/README.md

 ### Install Alpa Prerequisites

 * If you want to convert 175b OPT, you'll need 700GB RAM memory.
+350GB disk space.

 Check your cuda version by `nvidia-smi`.
 ```